 Mr. Veselka served full-time as Administrative Assistant to Lt.
 Governor Bill Hobby while attending law school full-time.
 After graduation, he joined the firm of Vinson & Elkins, LLP, working in their Houston and Washington D.C. offices and is licensed in both Texas and the District of Columbia.
 He made partner at Vinson & Elkins in 1984.
 In 1985, he was appointed Regent of Texas Southern University by the Texas Governor and served in that position for six years.
 Mr. Veselka joined Craig Smyser and Lee Kaplan to form Smyser Kaplan & Veselka, L.L.P., where he continues to win significant victories in trial and on appeal.
 He has been named a Texas "Super Lawyer" each year since 2005, a "Local Litigation Star" by Benchmark Litigation 2013-2018, and a "Litigation Star" by Benchmark Appellate in 2013.

-Mr. Veselka remains active in the civic and legal communities and is a member of the Texas Southern University Foundation Board, the Houston chapter of the American Board of Trial Advocates, and the American Bar Association’s Litigation and Criminal Justice Sections.
+Mr. Veselka remains active in the civic and legal communities and is a member of the Houston chapter of the American Board of Trial Advocates, and the American Bar Association’s Litigation and Criminal Justice Sections.
 He is a Texas Bar Foundation Sustaining Life Fellow and a Houston Bar Foundation Fellow, and a former member and one of the founders of the Houston Lawyer Chapter of the American Constitution Society.
-Mr. Veselka is happily married to his high school sweetheart and remains an active member of St. Luke’s United Methodist Church, often teaching Sunday school class.
+Happily married for forty-four years, Mr. Veselka has two married children and one grandson.
+He remains an active member of St. Luke’s United Methodist Church, often teaching Sunday school class.